Tim-Liam-Hill/SimpleWebBrowser/note.md

 So as I am testing my CSS parser I am coming back to a point I thought about a while ago, namely: I technically could mis-parse a value if that value is in the form func('}').
 Still, There are very few functions that I can think of that would do this so I think I will only adjust the DFA if I come across enough instances that make it worth the time.

+Goodness writing test cases takes time.
+Still, in the long run it is probably faster.
+One more set of tests to do then I can get back to exercises/functionality (as opposed to a rework).

 6.4 -> In progress

 Just started reading ahead and it seems like the rework I did for my HTML elements into Layout elements is similar to what the next chapter handles.
 Still, I like my solution and can actually incorporate a bit of the books solution into my own so yay!!